-Anthrax, or Bacillus anthracis, is spore-forming bacteria found in soil that most commonly affects cattle.
+Anthrax, or bacillus anthracis, is spore-forming bacteria found in soil that most commonly affects cattle.

-Might Stevens have encountered spores of Bacillus anthracis during a recent hike through woods in North Carolina?
+Might Stevens have encountered spores of bacillus anthracis during a recent hike through woods in North Carolina?

 British Dictionary definitions for bacillus

-Word Origin for bacillus
+Scientific definitions for bacillus